rackerlabs/support-how-to/content/cloud-sites/supported-ssl-certificates-on-cloud-sites.md

 -   Extended Validation (EV) Certificates.
 See the following section for installation information.
 -   Subject Alternative Name certificates to be used with a primary domain and their aliases.
-The common name must matchs the primary FQDN, and each alias must be listed as a Subject Alternative.
+The common name must matches the primary FQDN, and each alias must be listed as a Subject Alternative.
 -   Multi-domain (UCC) and wildcard certificates.
 We do not directly support the intermediate chains required for them, because they need